HelloChatterbox/dev_documentation/docs/using-mycroft-ai/pairing-your-device.md

 * Google Speech to Text
 * Weather Skill API and OpenWeather

-## Creating a home.chatterbox.ai account

-You can [create a home.chatterbox.ai account](https://home.chatterbox.ai/#/signup) by using

-* Your Facebook account or;
-* Your Google account or;
-* Your GitHub account or;
-* By signing up with your email address and choosing a password

-### The Open Dataset

-By default, Chatterbox will not store your usage data or keep any recordings of your voice.

-When creating an account, you will be asked if you would like to Opt-In to the Open Dataset.
-If you choose to Opt-In then Chatterbox will record your voice when Speaking the Wake Word and Utterances.
-This data is de-identified and used anonymously to _train_ Chatterbox to better recognize the Wake Word and Utterances.
-It will also be provided to key partners such as Mozilla, to assist in the development of speech recognition tools such as [DeepSpeech](https://github.com/mozilla/DeepSpeech).

-If you change your mind at any time, you can change your selection under the Agreements section of [your Profile](https://account.chatterbox.ai/profile).

 ## Adding a Device

 To add a Device to your home.chatterbox.ai account, you will need a 6-character **Registration Code**.
 The Registration Code is provided in different ways depending on which **Device** you have.